stevenbenner/stevenbenner.com/src/content/posts/2010-02-20-reset-cascading-style-sheets-are-bad-practice.md

 #### Accessibility

-Many reset style sheets set *outline* to zero.
+Many reset style sheets set `outline` to zero.
 Outline is an important feature for usability and accessibility.
 It is used for keyboard navigation.

-The outline property sets an overlay border on an active/selected element that is actionable and/or has a tabindex.
+The `outline` property sets an overlay border on an active/selected element that is actionable and/or has a `tabindex`.
 This gives users a visual cue as to where there active cursor is (note: tab cursor, not mouse cursor).
 Without the outline users who cannot use a mouse or who choose to use the tab function to navigate pages can’t see where their cursor is.
 This effectively makes the page unusable for some disabled people, and less-usable for tabbing power-users.

 #### Unnecessarily large style sheets